tthorntone/AdNauseam-Wiki/Inline-script-tag-filtering.md

     foo.example##script:contains(nuisanceCode)

-This filter means: for any web pages from `foo.example`, disable all inline script tags which contains the string `nuisanceCode`.
+This filter means: for any web pages from the `foo.example` web site, disable all inline script tags which contains the string `nuisanceCode`.

 ***